First Public Display of 16-meter-long Papyrus Found in Saqqara Casket

 Ancient Papyrus Contains Texts from Book of the Dead

 The Book of the Dead is an important source of information on ancient Egyptian beliefs and practices related to death and the afterlife.
-It is considered a unique and important document of ancient Egyptian culture and religion and continues to be studied by scholars and Egyptologists around the world.
+It is considered an important document of ancient Egyptian culture and religion and continues to be studied by scholars and Egyptologists around the world.

 Papyrus Will Be Displayed at Opening of Grand Egyptian Museum